 - 1. STOP!
 Read the safety information on the previous page. - 2.
 Turn off all electric power to the appliance. - 3.
-Turn control knob clockwise to "OFF" position.
+Turn control knob clockwise \( \sigma \) to "OFF" position.
 (See Fig. 22b) - 4.
 Wait (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you don't smell gas, go to the next step. - 5.
-Turn knob counterclockwise to the "PILOT" position.
-(See Fig. 23b) Depress control knob. - 6.
-With control knob depressed, push down on the ignitor button until the pilot lights.
-The pilot is visible centered below the main burner, behind the front grill.l.
-(See Fig. 24) - 7.
-Keep control depressed for (30) seconds after pilot lights.
+If you don't smell gas, go to the next step. - Turn knob counterclockwise to the "PILOT" position.
+(See Fig. 23b) Depress control knob. - With control knob depressed, push down on the ignitor button until the pilot lights.
+The pilot is visible centered below the plaques, behind the front grill.
+(See Fig. 24) - Do not attempt to light the pilot by hand. - Keep control depressed for (30) seconds after pilot lights.
 Release control knob.